History of education: Turkey

-In the 1920s and 1930s Mustafa Kemal Atatürk (1881-1938) imposed radical educational reforms in trying to modernize Turkey.
-He first separated of governmental and religious affairs.
-Education was the cornerstone in this effort.
+In the 1920s and 1930s Mustafa Kemal Atatürk (1881–1938) imposed radical educational reforms in trying to modernize Turkey.
+He first separated governmental and religious affairs.
+Education was the cornerstone of this effort.
 In 1923, there were three main educational groups of institutions.
 The most common institutions were medreses based on Arabic, the Qur'an, and memorization.
 The second type of institution was idadî and sultanî, the reformist schools of the Tanzimat era.
 The last group included colleges and minority schools in foreign languages that used the latest teaching models in educating pupils.
 The old medrese education was modernized.
-Atatürk changed the classical Islamic education for a vigorously promoted reconstruction of educational institutions.
+Atatürk changed classical Islamic education for a vigorously promoted reconstruction of educational institutions.
 He linked educational reform to the liberation of the nation from dogma, which he believed was more important than the Turkish War of Independence.
 He declared: